SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 <h3>Socket.IO</h3>

 OK, time to incorporate Socket.IO.
-Socket.IO is a great way to provide WebSocket functionality quickly and easily into your website, bringing with it all the benefits that WebSockets have over standard HTTP connections.
+Socket.IO gives us WebSocket functionality, bringing with it all the benefits that WebSockets have over HTTP connections.
 We'll use WebSockets as a replacement for AJAX so we can send data to and from the server to users without the need for a page refresh.
 Go back to your script file and add the following to your list of variables:

 `````javascript
 io = require( 'socket.io' ).listen( server );	//	listen for socket events